lifeonthecode/GoQuick-E-commerce-Website/README.md

 <h1>Welcome this is my project for visited.
-That is project name Comforty E-commerce App.</h1>
+That is project name GoQuick E-commerce App.</h1>
 </br>
 </br>
 <h2>This project auto layout and full responsive.</h2>